nus-cs2103-AY2425S1/ip/docs/README.md

 ![Nave product screenshot.](/docs/Ui.png)

-Nave is an interactive chatbot that helps to keep track of your tasks!
+Nave is an interactive bot that helps to keep track of your tasks!

 ## Getting Help